 - Select the files you want to download and click start torrent or OK.
 (Whichever one appears)

-This excessive pressure by copyright infringement agencies has forced different internet service providers to provide location and IP addresses of their customers using torrent or P2P services.
+This excessive pressure by copyright infringement agencies has forced different internet service providers to provide location and IP addresses of their customers using torrent.

 What this means is that your privacy is at stake and will most likely be breached.
-Having a Torrent VPN and P2P will help you protect your identity and keep your privacy intact.
+Having a Torrent VPN will help you protect your identity and keep your privacy intact.

 Which Country is Safe for Using Torrent?

 In the midst of all the legal requirements and copyright sharks hunting down copyright infringers, there are some countries that are safe for using torrent.
 These countries don’t have strict copyright laws or any sort of data retention requirements that would compromise your online privacy and get you caught while downloading torrents.

 Following are the countries you should look for when using torrents and also lookup servers located in these regions by torrent VPN:

 Download Torrents in Switzerland

 When it comes to finding the safest place for using torrent or file sharing service, nothing comes close to Switzerland.
 It is considered a safe haven for torrent users as downloading content via torrent is completely legal as long as it is for ‘personal use’.

 Personal use can be a broad term but according to the legal requirements, anything that is downloaded (even copyright material) without any attempt to make a profit or distribute it is completely legal in Switzerland.